-- int rl_bind_key (int key, rl_command_func_t function) [Function]
+int rl_bind_key (int key, rl_command_func_t function) [Function]

 Binds key to function in the currently active keymap.
-Returns non-zero in the case of an invalid key. - int rl_bind_key_in_map (int key, rl_command_func_t function, Keymap map)
+Returns non-zero in the case of an invalid key.

 Bind key to function in map.
 Returns non-zero in the case of an invalid key.